-ANNEX E – Sample HDF5 Encoding
+ANNEX D – Sample HDF5 Encoding

-The following are examples of HDF5 water level data files for each of the five data coding formats.
-The general structure of the data product is shown in Table 10-2, and the specific variables contained in the attributes are explained in Tables 0 .11 – 0 .08.
-The sample HDF5 files were produced by MATLAB® and were displayed in HDFView version 2.14.
+The following are examples of HDF5 water level data files.
+The general structure of the data product is shown in Table 10-2, and the specific variables contained in the attributes are explained in Tables 12-1 – 12-10.
+The sample HDF5 files were produced by MATLAB® and were displayed in HDFView version 3.3.